UntitledModGame/UntitledModGame.github.io/blog/2024-03-27_assumptions.md

 <br/>

-# Avoiding this in the future:
+# Avoiding bad assumptions in the future:
 Obviously, I want to avoid this shit like the plague.
 As such, I have created a lil checklist/procedure for myself to use.
 Here it is:

 ## Checklist for systems: